Enjoy this easy, vegan, and clean banana chia pudding for breakfast, as a snack, or dessert.

 Besides the BBQ meat, one of my fave things about summer is that sweet banana pudding.

-BUT I do not love the artificial pudding so often called banana pudding.
+BUT I do not love the artificial pudding, which is so often called banana pudding.

 Or the refined sugars.